 Michael Green BA Hons, MA, SFHEA

-Michael Green is the Head of Strategic Partnerships Education within the Faculty of Education and Health at the University of Greenwich and is a member of the Faculty Executive.
+Michael Green is the former Head of Strategic Partnerships Education within the Faculty of Education and Health at the University of Greenwich and is a member of the Faculty Executive.
+Michael is now the Visiting Professor at the University.

 Michael joined the university in 2014 firstly as a Principal Lecturer and Lead for the Primary Initial Teacher Education (ITE) Partnership and School Direct programmes and moved into his current faculty role in May 2017.